Urgyen Machik : Pete Potts

 Lifelong struggles with depression and anxiety/panic played no small part in leading me to a serious pursuit of peace of mind in the form of a steady meditation practice, which has been incredibly effective in drastically reducing the severity and frequency.
 I’ve attended a number of retreats, including a 10-day Vipassana sit, which have been like springboards for practice and insight.

-I work as a provider of grief support to families experiencing sudden unexpected infant loss through a non-profit organization called SIDS Resources.
+I have worked as a provider of grief support to families experiencing sudden unexpected infant loss.
 I have also trained in spiritual care and chaplaincy at KU Medical Center, with certification through the College of Pastoral Education and Psychotherapy — an unforgettable experience that made a deep impact on me.
 And I head up the Inner Peace Prison Dharma program, which leads meditations and discussions for Buddhist prisoners in Kansas and Missouri prisons and jails.

 About My Dharma Name